mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 ~~~~~~~~~~~

 This is the main data on the paint layers you make.
 So these are the
-strokes with the paint brush and look pixely up close.
+strokes with the paint brush and look pixelated up close.
 A multi-layer
 file will contain several of such layers, that get overlaid on top of
 each other so make the final image.